aws-neuron/aws-neuron-sdk/libraries/neuronx-distributed/pp_developer_guide.rst

 Gradient checkpointing (or activation checkpointing) is a common method used in deep learning to reduce memory footprint by doing recomputation of forward computation.
 The common way to apply the gradient checkpointing on XLA device is to use the torch_xla's
-`gradient checkpointing wrapper <https://github.com/pytorch/xla/blob/master/torch_xla/utils/checkpoint.py#L129>`__, which will apply a autograd function.
+`gradient checkpointing wrapper <https://github.com/pytorch/xla/blob/master/torch_xla/utils/checkpoint.py#L129>`__, which will apply an autograd function.
-However FX's symbolic tracing does not understand autograd function, and as a result the checkpointing information will be ignored if the checkpoint wrapper is traced during parition.
+However FX's symbolic tracing does not understand autograd function, and as a result the checkpointing information will be ignored if the checkpoint wrapper is traced during partition.
 To handle this case, user can manually re-apply gradient checkpoint after partition.
 Here we provide an example to checkpoint every transformer layer after partition.